srijasriramdas/ML/README.md

 2. Experiment on any complex datasets to demonstrate the Linear REGRESSION and its versions, and logistic regression (CLASSIFICATION) along with complete data preprocessing steps.

+#ML Assignment 2

+Optimized K-Means Clustering for Customer Segmentation using Dimensionality Reduction

+This project focuses on applying Optimized K-Means Clustering to perform effective customer segmentation using the Mall Customers dataset.
+The workflow involves data preprocessing, feature scaling, and dimensionality reduction using Principal Component Analysis (PCA) to improve clustering performance and visualization.
+The optimal number of clusters (k) was determined through the Elbow Method and Silhouette Score analysis.

+The optimized K-Means model was compared against other clustering algorithms such as Agglomerative, DBSCAN, and Spectral Clustering to evaluate performance and interpretability.
+Results showed that the PCA + K-Means combination achieved the highest silhouette score, forming distinct and meaningful customer groups based on spending behavior and income levels.

+This approach demonstrates how dimensionality reduction enhances clustering efficiency, reduces computational cost, and improves the interpretability of customer segments — making it a practical solution for targeted marketing and data-driven decision making.